jeffh/Hydrant/docs/source/mapper_reference.rst

 HYDMapDispatch
 ==============

-.. warning:: WIP: Please do not use yet.
+.. warning:: Experimental: Please do not use yet.

 .. _HYDMapThread: